Karuthamma: Plot

 A few weeks later, when Thavasi and Kaliamma get bail, they come to attack Karuthamma, but Stephen saves her.
-Chellamuthu manipulates the villagers into accepting Thavasi's proposal that Karuthamma must marry Thavasi to take care of Ponnatha's daughters (by which the police case will also be closed).
-Chellamuthu, who has lent money to Mokkaiyan, threatens and seeks immediate repayment if he does not accept this proposal.

-Thavasi's father realises that his son is using the young children as bait and takes away the children with him one night.
-However, he is caught by Thavasi, who, motivated by Chellamuthu, burns his father to death.
-Thavasi takes the children away and forces Karuthamma to come with him to their village to marry him.
-Shocked with all this, Mokkaiyan consumes poison and is on his deathbed.
+Chellamuthu manipulates the villagers into accepting Thavasi's proposal that Karuthamma must marry Thavasi to take care of Ponnatha's daughters and settle the police case.
+Chellamuthu, who has lent money to Mokkaiyan, threatens him and demands immediate repayment if Mokkaiyan refuses this proposal.
+Thavasi's father realises that his son is using the children as bait and takes the children with him one night.
+However, Thavasi catches his father and burns him to death.
+He then takes the children away and forces Karuthamma to accompany him for the planned marriage.
+Shocked by everything, Mokkaiyan consumes poison and is on his deathbed.

-When Rosy expresses her love to Stephen, he gets surprised and states that he loves Karuthamma.
-Rosy is shocked as she was keen to marry him and decides to move away from the village.
-When the villagers ask her to treat Mokkaiyan, who is fighting for his life, she does not as she is keen to leave.
-When her father Soosai arrives, Mooli realises that he is the same person who took Mokkiayan's third daughter.
-Mooli reveals to Rosy that Mokkaiyan is her real father, and Soosai also confirms it.
+When Rosy expresses her love to Stephen, he is surprised and says he loves Karuthamma.
+Rosy is shocked as she was keen to marry him and decides to leave the village.
+When the villagers ask her to treat Mokkaiyan, who is fighting for his life, she does not.
+When her father Soosai arrives, Mooli realises he is the same person who took Mokkaiyan's third daughter.
+Mooli reveals to Rosy that Mokkaiyan is her real father, and Soosai confirms it.
 Rosy treats Mokkaiyan, who now realises his mistake of killing female infants without realising their worth.

-Karuthamma, on the eve of her wedding, demands to see the children taken away earlier by Thavasi's father.
-However, Thavasi is unable to show his children (as they were taken by Chellamuthu to use them as bait to force himself on Karuthamma).
-That night, Chellamuthu makes Thavasi drunk and asks him to spare Karuthamma for that night.
+On the eve of her wedding, Karuthamma demands to see the children taken away earlier by Thavasi's father.
+However, Thavasi is unable to show his children as Chellamuthu took them as bait to force himself on Karuthamma.
+That night, Chellamuthu makes Thavasi drunk and asks him to spare Karuthamma.
 Thavasi agrees in a drunken state, which is overheard by Karuthamma, who also learns that Thavasi had killed his own father.
-When Chellamuthu goes to meet Karuthamma, she is well prepared to meet him.
-She murders him and then Thavasi.
-After saving Ponnatha's children, who were locked inside a box, she returns to her village.
+When Chellamuthu goes to meet Karuthamma, she murders him and then Thavasi.
+After saving Ponnatha's children, she returns to her village.
 Realising that Rosy is her own sister, Karuthamma asks her to look after the children and their father and leaves with the police.
 Stephen decides to wait for her.

 Production

 The film was titled after Bharathiraja's mother.
-Periyar Dasan, who worked as a professor in Pachaiyappa's College, made his acting debut with this film, as did Rajashree and Maheswari; Rajashree's voice was dubbed by Radhika.
+Periyar Dasan, who worked as a professor in Pachaiyappa's College, made his acting debut with this film, as did Rajashree and Maheswari; Rajashree's voice was dubbed by Radikaa.
 Kamala Sekhar, the film's art director, also portrayed the village chairman Chellamuthu.
-Initially, Bharathiraja wanted to cast Vijayakumar's second daughter Anita as Rosy but Vijayakumar and her mother Manjula Vijayakumar refused because Anita wanted to study medicine; the role went to Maheswari.
-Although B. Kannan shot the film, his assistant Ilavarasu was credited as the film's cinematographer.
+Initially, Bharathiraja wanted to cast Vijayakumar's second daughter Anita as Rosy but Vijayakumar and her mother Manjula refused because Anita wanted to study medicine; the role went to Maheswari.
+Ponvannan reunited with Bharathiraja after Pudhu Nellu Pudhu Naathu (1991).
+For a scene in which his character attacks Janagaraj's character with a chair, the makers brought an antique chair which "broke into pieces" after Ponvannan swung it during filming.
+Although B. Kannan shot the film, his assistant Ilavarasu was credited as the cinematographer.